arturofonseca/template-autograder/README.md

 - `files_needed` (list of strings): list of file names students need to submit.
 - `max_submissions` (integer or null): a non-negative integer denoting the max number a student can submit; if no limit, set to `null`.
 - `max_late_days` (integer): non-negative integer denoting how many days students have to submit before they get a 0.
-- `no_penalty_days` (integer): non-negative integer denoting how many days a student can submit past the due date without a deduction.
+- `no_penalty_days` (integer): non-negative integer denoting how many days a student can submit past the due date without a deduction; if no grace period, set to `0`.
 - `penalty` (integer): non-negative integer denoting what to reduce a student's score by each day it's late.
 - `extensions` (object): a dictionary of student emails to a dictionary of their unique extension circumstances.
+The keys are students' emails and the values are their extension circumstances.
   - Leave empty if there are no extensions (`{}`).
-  - Each dictionary must have a `no_penalty_days` key.
+  - Each student's circumstances dictionary must have a `no_penalty_days` key.
 The `max_late_days` and `penalty` keys are optional.
   - Constants inside each student's dictionary will override the outer-level constants.
     (`"student@email.com": {"no_penalty_days": 7}`).
 Constants not specified inside a student's
     dictionary will be defaulted to the ones specified above.